GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 - **helper.py:** Quick helper functions for data preparation and visualization

 - **utils.py:** Utilities for printing, debugging, testing, and evaluation

-- **get_pretrained_checkpoints.py:** Downloads the pre-trained ResNet V2 weights for ResNet50, ResNet101, and ResNet152

 - **models:** Folder containing all model files.
 Use this to build your models, or use a pre-built one